-The accommodations on Pico are self-contained, more resort-like in character, and are scattered throughout the island.
+The accommodations on Pico are self-contained, more resort-like in character, and scattered throughout the island.
 Some of the charming resorts have restaurants on site.

-Pico Island is the island of mountains in the Azores.
+Pico Island is an island of mountains in the Azores.
 Do you like hiking in the mountains?
 Mt.
 Pico is the highest peak in Portugal and is over 7,000 feet.
 Hiking Mt.
 Pico is one of the most popular hiking trails in Europe!
 Mystical beauty with enchanting sea views as far as the eye can see.

 The vineyards are lined with basalt through volcanic soil.
 This wonder is a UNESCO World Heritage Site.
 Locals have been making wine on Pico since the 15th century.
 Pico's popular red and white wine grows in the shadow of Mt.
 Pico.
 Don't miss the most important thing - a wine tasting!